open2b/scriggo-site/doc/users/script-program-differences.md

 ## Function declarations

-Now let's see an example that includes function declarations:
+Now let's see a more complex example that includes a function declaration:

 ```go
 func SayHello(lang string) {